Panzer3232/PCl-code-modularized/README.md

-#  Perspective Crop Layers (PCL) – This repository makes code modular and working for higher environment dependecies
+#  Perspective Crop Layers (PCL) – This repository makes code modular and working for higher environment dependecies and docker,HPC integration explained

 This is repositroy is from the original [Perspective Crop Layers (PCL)](https://github.com/yu-frank/PerspectiveCropLayers) repository introduces a modular, scalable, and maintainable design for handling multiple human pose estimation datasets, including Human3.6M and MPI-INF-3DHP.